liuxinren456852/laser_calibration/README.md

 directory.
 See each file for more specific descriptions of their functionality.
 The SICK to Matlab bridge used was the sicktoolbox, which can be downloaded from http://sicktoolbox.sourceforge.net.
-Installation and connection instructions can also be found on the aforementioned webpage.
+Installation and connection instructions can also be found on the aforementioned web page.

 Usage
 -----

 First, power on the two SICK LMS 2xx lidars.
-Once the lidars have booted up, connect them to the computer via serial-to-USB adapaters and run
+Once the lidars have booted up, connect them to the computer via serial-to-USB adapters and run

     dmesg